Ontario Muskie (Musky) FishingMuskellunge Fishing Tips and Lodges

 Whether you’re trolling or casting, use tackle that can subdue a muskie in a reasonable time, since they fight to the point of exhaustion and are extremely susceptible to stress and delayed mortality if you plan to release them.
 A stout 6 1/2-foot casting rod and a reel designed for 20- pound-test line will work for most casting situations.
 A stiffer 5 1/2-foot rod and a casting or trolling reel and 30-pound-test line will handle trolling needs.
 Quality line is a must, as are 12- to 18-inch wire leaders with rugged snaps and swivels.

 Don’t forget landing and release equipment.
 Muskie are powerful fish with razor-sharp teeth.
 Care must be used when handling them to avoid injuries to the angler and the fish.
 Large minimum size limits are the rule and most muskie anglers usually release all but an occasional wall hanger anyway, so successful survival of released muskie is important to the future of the fisheries.
 Large, soft-meshed standard landing nets are okay, but a special mesh landing cradle is even better, so the fish can be kept in the water for unhooking and until recuperated enough to release.
-Have strong pliers to remove hooks or side-cutters for deeply imbedded barbs.
+Have strong pliers to remove hooks or side-cutters for deeply embedded barbs.
 Just snip them off, rather than taking too long trying to remove them.
-Hooks can be easily replaced on lures.
-Muskie cannot.